Guidelines for Authors

 Downloadable version (Council of Scientific Editors CSE: citation style Name-Year)

 Marine & Fishery Sciences (MAFIS) is an Open Access journal edited by the Instituto Nacional de Investigación y Desarrollo Pesquero (INIDEP) that publishes peer-reviewed articles of original investigations not published elsewhere except as a brief abstract in a scientific meeting or symposium.
-It is published two times a year aiming all work and studies on applied or scientific research within the many varied areas of the marine sciences and fisheries, aquaculture, oceanography and marine technologies including conservation, environmental impact and social-related aspects that directly or indirectly affect to human populations.
-Young scientists are particularly encouraged to submit short communications based on their own research.
+It is published two times a year aiming all work and studies on applied or scientific research in marine, coastal and brackish waters, such as Fisheries, Aquaculture, Biology, Ecology, Biodiversity, Oceanography, Coastal Management, Ecosystems, as well as their social-related aspects that directly or indirectly affect to human populations, including conservation and environmental impact.
+Freshwater content is restricted to Fisheries and Aquaculture production.
 The quality of the journal is guaranteed by the editorial and advisory boards, consisting of leading researchers in the field of marine sciences.
 Contributions should be written in Spanish or English in the following categories:

 TYPES OF PAPER